ayeffkay/VoiceAssistant/README.md

 ```
 localhost:5000
 ```
-I have not found any other way for audio to be recorded on localhost (if you run 0.0.0.0:5000 audio will not be recorded).
+I have not found any other way for audio to be recorded or played on localhost (if you run 0.0.0.0:5000 audio will not be recorded and played).

 4. Sometimes Google Translate API doesn't recognize queries for unknown reasons.
 You'll get 'Not recognized' output.
 Important: this is not application error, this is error response from Google's API.